networkx/nx-parallel/Config.md

 ```

 In this example, if `another_nx_backend` also internally utilizes `joblib.Parallel` (without exposing it to the user) within its implementation of the `square_clustering` algorithm, then the `nx-parallel` configurations set by `joblib.parallel_config` will influence the internal `joblib.Parallel` used by `another_nx_backend`.
 To prevent unexpected behavior, it is advisable to configure these settings through the NetworkX configuration system.

-If you're using `nx-parallel` independently, either the NetworkX or `joblib` configuration system can be used, depending on your preference.

 **Future Synchronization:** We are working on synchronizing both configuration systems so that changes in one system automatically reflect in the other.
 This started with [PR#68](https://github.com/networkx/nx-parallel/pull/68), which introduced a unified context manager for `nx-parallel`.
 For more details on the challenges of creating a compatibility layer to keep both systems in sync, refer to [Issue#76](https://github.com/networkx/nx-parallel/issues/76).